 Discovery

 This description is heavily skewed toward trigger terms and 'when to use' guidance while completely neglecting to explain what the skill actually does.
-It reads as a pure trigger clause with no capability description.
+It reads as a list of activation phrases rather than a meaningful description of capabilities.
 A reader unfamiliar with 'hookify' would have no idea what this skill produces or what domain it operates in.

 Suggestions